polonski/ionic-docs/src/content/installation/cli.md

 ```

 <blockquote>
   <p>The `-g` means it is a global install.
-For Window’s it's recommended to open an Admin command prompt.
+For Windows it's recommended to open an Admin command prompt.
 For Mac/Linux, run the command with `sudo`.</p>
 </blockquote>

 ## Start an App